Megan Mullally: Personal life

-Mullally's first marriage was to James Thomas Hines in 1982 in Los Angeles.
-Their divorce was finalized in 1987.
 In 1992, Mullally married Michael Katcher, a talent agent, in Los Angeles.
 They divorced in 1996.
 Mullally met fellow actor and future husband Nick Offerman in 2000 while acting in The Berlin Circle, a play produced by the Evidence Room Theatre Company; they married three years later in 2003.

 While they were dating, Offerman appeared in a guest role on Will & Grace, in a 2001 Thanksgiving episode.
 Offerman appeared again, in a different role, in the season 9 episode "Friends and Lover".
 The couple have also appeared together in films such as The Kings of Summer and Smashed and the television series Parks and Recreation and The Umbrella Academy, and they also performed voice work together in Bob's Burgers, Hotel Transylvania 2, and The Great North.
 In 2019, they launched the podcast In Bed with Nick and Megan, discussing their personal lives and interviewing guests.

+In a 1999 interview with The Advocate magazine, Mullally commented: "I consider myself bisexual, and my philosophy is, everyone innately is."
+She brought the subject up again in 2009.